hzysvilla/Academic_Smart_Contract_Papers/TLDR.md

+# 23_9_1
+## raid22 | Penny Wise and Pound Foolish: Quantifying the Risk of Unlimited Approval of ERC20 Tokens on Ethereum
+* Motivation: The author studies the status quo, risks, and security issues of unlimited approvals in ERC20 tokens, and proposes a best practice for user-initiated approvals.
+* Background：The approval mechanism is used to delegate the privilege of spending users’ tokens to DApps.
+However, current Dapps usually allow users to grant unlimited approval quotas without the user's knowledge, which exposes users' assets to risk.
+* Approach: The author first analyzes the transaction history of Ethereum and defines some indicators (such as amount) to quantify the severity of the current unlimited approvals.
+Then, for some well-known wallets and exchanges, check their approval process and evaluate the current industry's emphasis on unlimited approval.
+Finally, the authors propose a set of best practice approval processes for users.
+* Insight1：The research reveals that 60% of collected approval transactions belong to unlimited approval transactions, and a majority of unique users (2.9m/4.9m) have participated in unlimited approval transactions.
+* Insight2：Only 10% of DApps and wallets provide explanatory information for the approval mechanism, and only 16% of UIs enable users to adjust approval amounts.
+* Insight3：The evaluation result suggests that only 0.2% (2,475/1,496,886) of investigated users mitigate risk by following best practices.

 # 23_8_31
-# ndss23 | Smarter Contracts: Detecting Vulnerabilities in Smart Contracts with Deep Transfer Learning
+## ndss23 | Smarter Contracts: Detecting Vulnerabilities in Smart Contracts with Deep Transfer Learning
 * Motivation: How to efficiently, fine-grained and scalable detect vulnerabilities in smart contracts.
 * Prior work: Non-machine learning methods, such as program analysis, are inefficient and not scalable; machine learning-based methods rely on source code and intelligently perform binary classification.
 * Approach: The author utilizes transfer learning to quickly and lightweightly train a network containing new vulnerabilities while ensuring multi-classification of vulnerabilities.
 * Implement：The author first obtains the contract bytecode from the blockchain, then uses the existing vulnerability detection tools (e.g., Oyente, Mythril, Vandal, Maian) to label the contract, and finally sends it to the neural network for training.
-* Evaluation：The tool from this study can detect 11 vulnerability classes in 0.15 s per smart contract on average and yields an average F1 score of 97 % across all evaluated classes.
+* Evaluation：The tool from this study can detect 11 vulnerability classes in 0.15s per smart contract on average and yields an average F1 score of 97% across all evaluated classes.

 # 23_8_30
 ## ndss23 | Double and Nothing: Understanding and Detecting Cryptocurrency Giveaway Scams.